Urban Land Conservancy: Practices

-ULC utilizes a variety of real estate practices, including land banking and the practice of acquiring parcels of land for future development.
-They also use a community land trust (CLT) model with a 99-year, renewable ground lease to circumvent the expirations imposed by the city and federal Low-Income Housing Tax Credits (LIHTC).
-When they identify a development partner, a 99-year ground lease is signed with an automatic 99-year renewal for a total of 198 years.
+ULC utilizes a variety of real estate practices, including land banking - the practice of acquiring parcels of land for future development.
+They also use a community land trust (CLT) model with a 99-year, renewable ground lease to circumvent the affordability expirations imposed by the city and federal Low-Income Housing Tax Credits (LIHTC).
+In addition, ULC supports sustainable energy practices in its development projects, such as at the Oxford Vista Campus in the city of Aurora.